zef/zef.studio/Content/journal/why-I-havent-been-sharing.md

 It's sort of like when you hear a cover of a song that doesn't do anything new.
 The same arrangement, tempo, feel.
 The same flourishes, just trying to faithfully emulate the original.
-But who want's to hear that?
+But who wants to hear that?
 It will simply never be as good.
 What's the point?[1](#footnotes)

 I know at some level that when I share what I've learned, it's not just a